 Scope: Based on volume, construction and demolition waste (CDW) is the largest waste stream in the EU.
 Considering that most of the waste share is glass, concrete, steel and aluminium (or other metals), the embodied energy and embodied eq.
-CO_2 emission in the CDW is significant (8.5 MT eq.
+CO2 emission in the CDW is significant (8.5 MT eq.
 CO2 for construction in Sweden in 2015).
 By reusing and recycling CDW in new constructions, the sector would come closer to the targets of becoming fully circular and climate neutral.
 Precise quantitative and qualitative waste estimation is crucial for waste management.
-This could be achieved by utilising digital technologies for instance Building Information Modelling (BIM), material and component tracing, dedicated apps for construction/de-construction and optimize site management.
+This could be achieved by utilising digital technologies for instance Building Information Modelling (BIM), material and component tracing, dedicated apps for construction/deconstruction and optimize site management.
 Such tools could provide data about material type and composition (e.g. whether there are hazardous materials that require special care) and quantities, and thus an estimation of the logistics needs, cost, etc. and make waste separation easier and faster, e.g. by combining with automated equipment and robots.

 - Develop, test and promote the necessary digital tools for material and/or component tracing and CDW management in different types of construction or demolition sites.
-The proposed tools should use as far as possible existing databases for waste management; - Develop automated solutions for de-construction and waste separation process;
+The proposed tools should use as far as possible existing databases for waste management; - Develop automated solutions for de-construction and waste separation process; - Implement cross-sectorial holistic solutions involving glass, concrete, steel, ceramics, non-ferrous, etc. from the construction product and material side but also waste management, transportation and construction equipment and machinery side;